najamelan/pharos/README.md

 ## Security

-The main issue with this crate right now is the posibility for the observable to outpace the observer.
+The main issue with this crate right now is the possibility for the observable to outpace the observer.
 When using bounded channels, there is back pressure, which might allow DDOS attacks if using the pattern on arriving network packets.
 When using the unbounded channels, it might lead to excessive memory consumption if observers are outpaced.

 TODO: To mitigate these problems effectively, I will add a ring channel where the channel will only buffer a certain amount events and will overwrite the oldest event instead of blocking the sender when the buffer is full.